A POWERFUL BUSINESS TO BUSINESS COLLABORATION STORY

 What is a Joint Venture (Business Collaboration)?

-Joint ventures are just a relationship formed between several companies or individuals where they combine efforts, resources, infrastructure, and expense to obtain a common goal of making greater profits and enjoy greater growth than if they worked on their own.
+Joint ventures are just a business relationship formed between several companies or individuals where they combine efforts, resources, infrastructure, and expense to obtain a common goal of making greater profits and enjoy greater growth than if they worked on their own.

 A good analogy is to think of businesses operating solo as like little individual water puddles.
 But when they join together through Joint Ventures, they become a stream or a river, much stronger, bigger, and harder to stop.
 Joint Ventures can also be called Strategic Alliances, Collaboration or Partnering as well.